King Kullen: Locations

-King Kullen currently operates 26 locations in the Nassau and Suffolk counties of Long Island.
+King Kullen currently operates 24 locations in the Nassau and Suffolk counties of Long Island.

 Nine King Kullen stores operate full-service pharmacy departments, with online refills available.

 Four King Kullen locations offer online grocery shopping, with delivery and pickup.
 King Kullen's delivery range covers much of Nassau County, many parts of Suffolk County (including Fire Island), and some neighborhoods in Queens.

 Headquarters

 Former King Kullen headquarters in Bethpage.

 King Kullen's first headquarters were established at its second store, on Jamaica Avenue in Bellaire, Queens.
 The offices were located in the northwest corner of the store, in a converted garage.
 In 1940, a combination warehouse and office was built at 178-02 Liberty Avenue, Queens (warehouse on ground level; offices on upper floor).

-In 1961, King Kullen built a 95,000 square foot warehouse on Prospect Avenue in Westbury, New York, and moved the Liberty Avenue headquarters to that location.
+In 1961, King Kullen built a 95,000 square foot warehouse at 1194 Prospect Avenue in New Cassel, New York, and moved the Liberty Avenue headquarters to that location.
 In May 2000, King Kullen moved its corporate headquarters again to a three-story building at 185 Central Avenue, Bethpage, New York.
 In December 2020, King Kullen moved out of its Bethpage headquarters (after selling the building to a White Plains venture-capital firm) and moved to a new, rented office in Hauppauge.